mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 A job is comprised of a number of steps that will run one after the other.
-This is done so that you can schedule a sequence of processes that can use the results of the previous steps without haveing to manually interact with the scheduler.
+This is done so that you can schedule a sequence of processes that can use the results of the previous steps without having to manually interact with the scheduler.

 Each step can have any number of task which are groups of processes